anandkrishnanbk/RestifyMongoJS/README.md

 Then using my installed restify client and restify server code, we can do get,post,put,delete operations.

-Added sample UI to enter new Product and then query,view,edit,delete products.
+Added sample UI to enter new Product and then we can query,view,edit,delete products.